The Best Ayurvedic Hospital For Stroke Treatment

 - Some people may only have a temporary disruption of blood flow to the brain , known as a transient ischemic attack ( TIA ) , that does not cause lasting symptoms.

-How does ayurveda treat stroke and what are some of the treatment modalities involved ?
+How does ayurveda treat stroke and what are the ayurveda treatments for stroke ?

 Ayurveda is a traditional system of medicine and ayurvedic treatments for stroke can help restore lost functionalities .
 Pakshaghatha or hemiparesis has been well described in classical context of ayurveda along with specific treatments mentioned.
 In brief it consists of a sequence of interventions meant to achieve the pitta control, followed by treatments to detoxify accumulated ama, and finally calm vata with nourishing treatments to support regeneration of depleted tissues.